dav/stackmob-ios-sdk/OverviewForDocs.md

 	The other 10% of the time is when you want to assign your own ids that aren't unique strings based on a UUID algorithm.
 A great example of this is user objects, where you would probably assign the user's name to the primary key field.

-6. Creating an NSManagedObject subclass for each of your entities is highly recommended for convenience.
+6. **NSManagedObject Subclasses:** Creating an NSManagedObject subclass for each of your entities is highly recommended for convenience.
 You can add an init method to each subclass and include the ID assignment line from above - then you don't have to remember to do it each time you create a new object!
+7. **Asynchronous Save Calls:** Core Data performs synchronous calls to its Persistent Store.
+To get the effect of asynchronous save: calls on your managed object context, allowing you to continue working on the main thread, you can use NSManagedObjectContext's performBlock: method like this:

+		// assuming your context is called self.managedObjectContext [self.managedObjectContext performBlock:^{
+			NSError *error = nil;
+        	if (![context save:&error]) {
+            	// Code to handle the error appropriately.
+        	} else {
+            	// Code to handle success.
+        	}
+		}];

+	Optionally you can use dispatch queues from Apple's <a href="http://developer.apple.com/library/ios/#documentation/Performance/Reference/GCD_libdispatch_Ref/Reference/reference.html" target="_blank">Grand Central Dispatch</a>. **Important:** You should not perform other methods such as creating, updating or deleting objects on the managed object context while a save is in progress.

 <a name="classes_to_check_out">&nbsp;</a>
 ## Classes To Check Out